HOW A MOVIE IS BECOMING A MOVEMENT TO NORMALIZE THE CONVERSATION ABOUT ANXIETY

 WHO BENEFITS AND HOW MUCH DOES IT COST?

-We work with middle school through college-aged students, as well as the parents, guardians, coaches, and teachers who care about them.
-Our films generally screen all week and typically reach 250 to over 2,000 people per school.
+We work with elementary school through college-aged students, as well as the parents, guardians, coaches, and teachers who care about them.
+Our films generally screen all week in classrooms and in auditoriums in the evenings, typically reaching 250 to over 2,000 people per school.

 "Angst captures what so many people are suffering in these complicated days: the bullying, perfectionism, panic, obsession, and too often, hopelessness.
 Angst is cathartic and ends with notes of hope.
 Every school needs to experience this program.
 It's that important."